danielbankhead/jetta/FUTURE.md

   - Use `makeNestedDirectory` for request's `toFile` option
     - Update `test/request/shared-options`
     - Consider file URLs, which contain encoded paths

-  - Introductory video or gif, with real-world examples, on main README.md

   - Error messages in more languages
     - Use [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)